Histoire d'un succès : le tee-shirt

 Read time 3

-First used as underwear, it was not until it crossed paths with Navy soldiers and Hollywood movie stars that the t-shirt became the icon we know.
-A true Swiss army knife of style, it is today THE essential piece of the wardrobe.
-The t-shirt , which simply means “T-shaped shirt”, has crossed fashions and eras, with its timeless design and comfortable material.
-To celebrate the arrival of spring, and also (especially) our new collection of t-shirts, the Hast teams invite you to a little retrospective around its history.
-A look back at a success story never before equaled.
+First used as underwear, it was not until it crossed paths with Navy soldiers and Hollywood movie stars that the T-shirt became the icon we know.
+A true Swiss Army knife of style, it is now THE essential piece of clothing.
+The T-shirt , which simply means "T-shaped shirt", has survived fashions and eras, with its timeless design and comfortable material.
+To celebrate the arrival of spring, and also (especially) our new collection of T-shirts, the Hast teams invite you to a little retrospective on its history.
+A look back at a success story that has never been equaled.

-As strange as it may seem today, the t-shirt was originally an item of underwear and was therefore not considered a separate item.
-If several hypotheses are considered to explain its appearance, we would have to go back to the Middle Ages to discover the first traces of the t-shirt.
-Made of cotton or woven linen, it is worn as an underlay of clothing.
-During the 19th century, the t-shirt underwent significant developments and was designed in larger quantities, thanks in particular to technological advances in weaving.
-It was at the end of this century that it took off with the soldiers of the British, then American, navy, who integrated it into their regulatory uniforms.
-Easy to produce and very comfortable, the t-shirt has first and foremost a purely hygienic and functional use.
+As strange as it may seem today, the T-shirt was originally an item of underwear and was therefore not considered a separate item.
+While several hypotheses have been put forward to explain its appearance, we would have to go back to the Middle Ages to discover the first traces of the T-shirt.
+Made of woven cotton or linen, it was worn as an underlayer of clothing.
+During the 19th century, the T-shirt underwent significant developments and was designed in larger quantities, thanks in particular to technological advances in weaving.
+It was at the end of the century that it took off with the soldiers of the British and then American Navy, who incorporated it into their regulation uniforms.
+Easy to produce and very comfortable, the T-shirt was first and foremost used for purely hygienic and functional purposes.

-So how did the t-shirt go from a simple piece of underwear to the symbol of an entire generation?
-Naturally enough, after the war, American soldiers abandoned their uniforms but kept the habit of wearing a T-shirt.
+So how did the T-shirt go from being a simple piece of underwear to the symbol of an entire generation?
+Quite naturally, after the war, American soldiers abandoned their uniforms but kept the habit of wearing a T-shirt.
 It was then adopted in the world of sport in the 1930s, before arriving on film sets.
-The biggest stars of the time began to wear white t-shirts , expressing a form of virility previously unknown.
-How can we forget Marlon Brando in A Streetcar Named Desire in 1951 ?
-The cut adjusts and its shape becomes the symbol of radiant and rebellious youth.
+The biggest stars of the time began to wear white T-shirts , expressing a form of virility that was previously unknown.
+How could we forget Marlon Brando in A Streetcar Named Desire in 1951 ?
+The cut was adjusted and its shape became the symbol of a radiant and rebellious youth.
 The myth was born.

-Following its momentum, the t-shirt became completely democratized, all over the world, from the 70s with the arrival of new cultures, such as rock music or hippie fashion.
-Exit the basic white t-shirt: the customization of textiles allows you to renew the codes, shapes and colors, to the point of imagining infinite variations.
-The printed t-shirt becomes a means of expression, a way of asserting one's tastes or one's belonging to a group.
-Very quickly, brands seized on the trend and offered t-shirts bearing a logo or slogan.
-A high-performance communication tool, the t-shirt is taking over the wardrobe.
+Following its momentum, the T-shirt became completely democratized, all over the world, from the 70s with the arrival of new cultures, such as rock music or hippie fashion.
+Exit the basic white T-shirt: the customization of textiles allows to renew the codes, the shapes and the colors, to the point of imagining infinite variations.
+The printed T-shirt becomes a means of expression, a way to affirm one's tastes or one's belonging to a group.
+Very quickly, brands seize the trend and offer T-shirts signed with a logo or a slogan.
+An ultra-efficient communication tool, the T-shirt invades the wardrobe.

-A casual piece par excellence, the t-shirt can be worn every day but also goes perfectly with a more formal style or a suit.
-The world of luxury also quickly took hold of it and the t-shirt regularly appears on fashion shows, underlining its iconic status in the same way.
+A casual piece par excellence, the T-shirt can be worn every day but also goes perfectly with a more formal style or a suit.
+The world of luxury has also quickly seized on it and the T-shirt regularly appears on the catwalks, highlighting its iconic status in the same way.

-Tell me what t-shirt you're wearing, I'll tell you who you are
+Tell me what t-shirt you're wearing and I'll tell you who you are

-Today, there is an infinite multitude of t-shirts, to choose according to your preferences.
+Today, there are an infinite multitude of T-shirts, to choose according to your preferences.
 V-neck, round or crew neck?
 Patch pocket on the front?
-Cuffs?
-Loose or fitted? : the t-shirt is available in different neckline shapes, sleeve lengths, materials or cuts.
+Sleeve cuffs?
+Loose or fitted?: the T-shirt comes in different neckline shapes, sleeve lengths, materials or cuts.

-At Hast, while we obviously have unconditional love for the t-shirt, we also believe that its future depends on more responsible production.
-This is why, for the new season, we invite you to discover our GOTS certified organic cotton t-shirts or those made from a linen and cotton blend.
+At Hast, while we obviously have unconditional love for the T-shirt, we also believe that its future depends on more responsible production.
+That's why, for the new season, we invite you to discover our GOTS-certified organic cotton T-shirts or those made from a linen and cotton blend.
 Very light, in sunny shades, they will follow you on all your summer adventures.

 Articles that might interest you